 Cat litter.
 Cat feces can carry the parasite which causes toxoplasmosis.
 Toxoplasmosis can spread to the unborn child causing extremely serious effects.
 Change cat litter daily and have someone else change the cat litter if possible.
 If you must change the litter, wear gloves and wash hands with soap and warm water afterward.

 Herbs.
 During the first trimester, many herbs can stimulate the uterus causing contractions which may lead to miscarriage.
 Check all herbal supplements with your herb knowledgeable provider.

 Raw meat, deli meat, and fish.
-Pregnant women have reduced immunity during pregnancy and are more prone to infections, viruses, and food borne illnesses such as Listeria and Toxoplasma.
+Pregnant women have reduced immunity during pregnancy and are more prone to infections, viruses, and foodborne illnesses such as Listeria and Toxoplasma.
 These infections may not present in the mother but may still affect her baby.
-Click on the link for a fact sheet which may be helpful to you.
+Click on the link for a fact sheet that may be helpful to you.

 Unpasteurized Cheese.
 Brie, feta, blue cheese, goat cheese, and other soft unpasteurized cheeses may contain Listeria which can cause serious complications with the baby.